The Best Headphones For Sleeping And Noise Cancelling

 Firstly, they have the flattest speakers and the most comfortable padding.
 Secondly, the speaker quality is better than the others.
 And thirdly, the sound leakage isn’t too bad either, so if your partner’s in bed they’re not going to hear too much of your music.

-Above, I’ve removed the components to wash the headband.
+In the photo below, I’ve removed the components to wash the headband.
 You can see how flat and padded the speakers are.

 They come with a good length micro-USB charging cable, but no carry case.
 They take four hours to charge and I find a full charge will last well over 12 hours.
 It’s a bit fiddly to remove the control module to plug in the charging cable, but they do have a more expensive version with an easier induction charging method.